 Different methods to remove wallpaper.

 Wallpaper remover solution.
-There are different brands that make solutions that are supposed to breakdown the glue and make it easier to remove the paper from the wall.
+There are different brands that make solutions that are supposed to break down the glue and make it easier to remove the paper from the wall.
 One I have used in the past is called Dif.
 I have always found this method to be too tedious and not very effective.
 If you want to use something, I would suggest trying liquid fabric softener.
 I have heard this provides very similar results.

 I like using a wallpaper steamer because it is predictable.
-It does take patience, and can still damage the wallboard, but once you get a feel for it, it is easy work…boring, but easy.
+It does take patience, and can still damage the wallboard, but once you get a feel for it, it is easy to work…boring, but easy.
 Wallpaper removal is not rocket science, and I think most people just get impatient with it.
 What makes it hard is working on large walls or above your head.
 Wrestling with the machine hoses can also be frustrating.
-Tight spaces between trim or walls and cabinets can be difficult as well, but usually wallpaper installed in these areas usually do not receive as much glue, and can usually be removed without too much problem.
+Tight spaces between trim or walls and cabinets can be difficult as well, but usually, wallpaper installed in these areas do not receive as much glue, and can usually be removed without too much problem.